tgetgood/semos/README.md

 Progressive enhancement was not a priority in the design since nothing will work without Javascript and I have no intention of changing that.

 N.B.
-I am not a front end developer.
-Improvements to the client will be welcomed, and unconstructive criticism ignored.
+Functionality is the primary goal.
+The client is very simple and will likely stay that way until the underlying structure is working and stable.

 Installation
 ------------

 Currently requires a fair bit of assembly.
-These instructions have only been tested on Ubuntu 10.04 but should be adaptable to any Unix-like system.
+These instructions have only been tested on Ubuntu 10.04 and 11.10, but should be adaptable to any Unix-like system.
+If you do so adapt, feel free to add your own instructions for different systems.

-Fair bit of assemply?
-This is utterly insane.
-More detail might help, but a simpler setup process is essential if anyone is to ever use this.

 ### Install Solr